LearnEverything/acktueli/src/pages/docs/3_ADVANCED.md

+### React and Expel
+-☶, an unhappy reaction

+-☶- @admin, an unhappy reaction, but also expels negativity to admin

+### Null Indicator
+#☴ contemplation without reaction or expelation

+### Intensity
+☶ a generic acknowledgement

+☶☶ a salute

+++☶☶☶ a cheer

 ### Clarification
 Sometimes actually can be tightly coupled with an explanation denoted in * *.
 _☶/x+ *not amused, but go ahead and make an ass of yourself*